Residential Code Change Proposals for the 2015 IECC

 DOE Technical Analysis

 DOE references all analysis and supporting documentation as required by the ICC.
-Analysis performed by DOE or its contractors for the purpose of developing code change proposals should be considered on a technical basis, and does not represent an endorsement of any particular individual or organization.
+Analysis performed by DOE or its contractors for the purpose of developing proposals should be considered on a technical basis, and does not represent an endorsement of any particular individual or organization.
 DOE also publishes the results of its analysis, along with supporting energy simulation models, for review and use by outside parties.
 Any interested party wishing to review or build-upon the DOE analysis can access it via Development.

 DOE Participation in the ICC Code Development Hearings

 At ICC hearings, DOE communicates its opinion on proposals as follows: DOE will defend its proposals.
 To the extent that DOE has prepared a technical analysis of a proposal other than a DOE proposal, consistent with the discussion above, DOE may present the results of the analysis.
 Again, presentation of technical reviews does not constitute an endorsement of any proposal.
 DOE may also recognize a proposal to the extent that the proposal or provisions within the proposal are the same as a DOE proposal or provisions within a DOE proposal.
-DOE may alter its proposal based on information it obtains at the code hearings and may publish amendments to its proposal for public review and comment at: http://www.energycodes.gov/development.
+DOE may alter its proposal based on information it obtains at the code hearings and may publish amendments to its proposals for public review and comment at: www.energycodes.gov/development.
 Final amendments to DOE proposals are posted at the same web address for public viewing prior to submitting to the ICC.

 Ex Parte Communications